plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 This brings me to the self-hostable aspects of open source.
 The self-hosted offering is about giving back to the community.
 Think of it rather as a voluntary service for the public good.

 We are happy to offer people the option to [self-host our web analytics product](https://plausible.io/self-hosted-web-analytics) and be in even better control of their experience.
-It is completely free (as in beer) to use and it's not some inferior product with "light" features.
-You get the exact same dashboard using our cloud product as you do self-hosting it.
+It is completely free (as in beer) to use.

 Self-hosting does bring a large volume of support inquiries.
 This means that we need to be better at balancing our limited time between reactive tasks such as troubleshooting issues from self-hosters and proactive ones such as delivering new features and support to the customers that do support us.